shorebirdtech/website/src/content/blog/development-workflow.md

 ---
-title: Development Workflow
+title: How to integrate Shorebird into your development workflow
 author: felangel
-description: Announcing our recommended approach for integrating Shorebird into your development workflow.
+description: Announcing our opinionated development workflow guide.
 date: 2024-09-25
 cover: /blog/development-workflow-cover.png
 coverAlt: Development Workflow Cover Image
 ---

-Many of our customers have been asking for an opinionated development workflow which integrates Shorebird so that they can spend more time shipping and less time defining and building a release/patch pipeline that integrates Shorebird.
+Our customers have been asking for an opinionated development workflow which integrates Shorebird so that they can spend more time shipping and less time defining and building a release/patch pipeline that integrates Shorebird.